LSEG-API-Samples/Article.EikonAPI.Python.CompareForeignPerformance/README.md

 	perf_norm.iplot()
 	```

+See attached iPython notebook for complete working sample

 ### Related samples
 Thomson Reuters [github samples repository](https://github.com/TR-API-Samples) has many more samples and snippets of code showing other uses of Eikon scripting API.
 Just search for python or Eikon within repositories.